MZakyFirdaus/Portofolio-Projects/Projects/HealthMax NRM Analysis/readme.md

 # Net Revenue Management Analysis

+## Project Background
 **HealthMax** is a Fast-Moving Consumer Goods (FMCG) company engaged in the personal care industry, one of its products is shampoo.
 Known for its commitment to quality and innovation, HealthMax continuously strives to strengthen its position in the competitive market by deeply understanding market dynamics and consumer behavior.
 The company is active in various marketing and promotional initiatives to ensure its products reach a wide target market.

----

-## Project Background

-**HealthMax** is a *Fast-Moving Consumer Goods (FMCG)* company and one of its best products is Shampoo.
-As a data analyst, this project was initiated to conduct an in-depth analysis of net revenue management (NRM).

 This analysis will include identifying opportunities for net revenue optimization, evaluating the effectiveness of product pricing, and assessing the effectiveness of existing promotions.
 The results of this analysis are expected to provide strategic insights for HealthMax to make more informed decisions in terms of pricing, promotion allocation, and overall sales strategy, in order to maximize profitability and market share.

+## Executive Summary
+This project conducts an in-depth Net Revenue Management (NRM) analysis for HealthMax's shampoo products to identify optimization opportunities and enhance profitability.
+Our findings reveal HealthMax's consistent market dominance, alongside a critical insight: while sales value has grown, unit sales volume has declined since 2020.
+This analysis further identifies optimal pricing strategies for key products and highlights the clear effectiveness of specific promotional mechanics (e.g., "Buy 2, Get 20% Off") through strong ROI.
+Moving forward, we recommend leveraging high-margin, high-contribution products, refining promotional investments based on profitability, and capitalizing on the identified growth potential within the organic product category to secure HealthMax's continued market leadership and profitability.

 ## Key Findings:
 1. **What has happened over the past few years?**: A review of historical sales data to understand unit sales volume and overall sales performance trends for HealthMax products over time.